-- Graded vesting, which might be 20 percent per year with participants fully vested after six years.
+- Graded vesting, where a defined percentage is vested every year for a set time period.
+For example, it might be 20% per year with participants fully vested after six years.

-- Cliff vesting, which is when employees have no vested interest in their account until they’ve been employed for three years—similar to profit-sharing or 401(k) plans—at which time they are 100 percent vested.
+- Cliff vesting, which occurs when employees have no vested interest in their account until they’ve been employed for a defined amount of time, for example three years, after which they’re 100% vested.

-- Who are you competing with in the labor pool?
+- Who are you competing against within the labor pool?

-- What’s the end benefit that you would like to provide to your employees?
+- What’s the end benefit you’d like to provide your employees?

-- What does the total rewards package look like in your company?
+- What does your company’s total rewards package look like?

 - What value do your employees place on deferred compensation versus immediate gratification in a bonus or commission structure?

-Since most ESOPs are leveraged, your company needs to be financially strong with a balance sheet that has the capacity to take on additional borrowing, cash flow, and earnings to support that debt.
-As for size restrictions, there are some practical limitations.
-ESOPs tend to work best for companies that have at least 20 employees and revenue of $5 million or more.
+Because most ESOPs are leveraged, your company needs to be financially strong with a balance sheet that has the capacity to take on additional borrowing.
+It must also have the cash flow and earnings to support that debt.
+As for size restrictions, there are some practical limitations; ESOPs tend to work best for companies that have at least 20 employees and revenue of $5 million or more.

-Since the primary purpose of an ESOP is to own employer securities, the ESOP is an option for C and S corporations only.
-Companies organized as a limited liability company would have to convert into a corporation, which can create significant tax implications.
+The primary purpose of an ESOP is to own employer securities, so the ESOP is an option for C and S corporations only.
+Companies organized as limited liability companies would have to convert into corporations, which can create significant tax implications.

-As is the case with any exit strategy, you’ll also want to have a competent management team, not only with experience, but also with depth so that one person doesn’t have all the relationships with your suppliers or with your customers.
-It wouldn’t be ideal if that one person, whether a sales person or a shareholder, left the company and put its future at risk.
+As is the case with any exit strategy, you’ll also want to have a competent, diversified management team.
+The team should be experienced and large enough that one person doesn’t have all the relationships with your suppliers or customers.
+It wouldn’t be ideal if that one person, whether a salesperson or a shareholder, left the company and put its future at risk.
 Incentive stock options or stock appreciation rights are common to help retain key individuals.

-Once you’ve established your company is a suitable candidate, you can begin setting up your ESOP.
-In simplistic terms, a company creates an ESOP trust that oversees the plan.
+Once you’ve determined your company’s a suitable candidate, you can begin setting up your ESOP.
+In simple terms, a company creates an ESOP trust that oversees the plan.
 The ESOP then buys the owner’s shares at a fair market value.
-The selling shareholder receives one or a combination of cash and a seller note with interest paid to the owner at prevailing market rates.
+The selling shareholder receives cash, a seller note, or a combination of both with interest paid to the owner at prevailing market rates.

-During the process of establishing an ESOP, there are a few steps to consider:
+During the process of establishing an ESOP, there are a few steps to take, including: